focus-editor/focus/LOG.md

 - Don't highlight occurrences when they only contain whitespace and newlines (or CRLF)

 - File management:
-    - Create a new open file dialog:
-        + Create 2 states:
-            + Search files in the project
-            + Open files by navigating
-        + Draw the navigator differently
-        + From root (no path chunks present or from_root = true):
-            + Display project dirs
-            + Display available drives (on Windows)
-        + Project dirs first, then drives
-        + Open folder by enter, tab, or slashes
-        + Display directory contents
-            + Filter files we're not going to open anyway
-            + Don't draw file paths for the navigator (unless starting from root)
-        + Don't scan folders on every keystroke
-        + Switch between modes while the dialog is open
-        - Support clicking on path chunks
-            + Highlight on hover
-            - Rewind to the corresponding chunk on click
     - Create new files:
         - Ctrl + N to create a new buffer
         - If a buffer has no name, use the first N non-whitespace characters